Housing the capital of the world’s largest democracy, Delhi is home to about 10 million people and boasts of being the Rome of the East.

-The food, the markets, the streets, the hustle, the bustle have their own attractive charm which probably no other city in the word can match.
-And the love for the city is not a new and novel thing with emperors of the past falling for the city’s charms too.
+The food, the markets, the streets, the hustle, and the bustle all have their own attractive charm, which probably no other city in the world can match.
+And the love for the city is not a new and novel thing, with emperors of the past falling for the city’s charms too.

-Delhi has been at the heart of India’s imaginations from a pretty long time.
+Delhi has been at the heart of India’s imagination for a pretty long time.

 And Delhi seems to have moved light years ahead of its ancient capital city rivals.